🎁 3 free beers when you buy 12 beers 🎁

 Malting transforms raw barley into a sophisticated brewing ingredient.
 The process begins with steeping, increasing the grain's moisture content from 12% to 45%.
 This crucial phase triggers a series of complex biochemical changes within the grain.
 The temperature and duration of steeping are meticulously controlled to ensure optimal germination without compromising grain quality.

 The germination that follows represents a true biochemical metamorphosis.
-Enzymes, true molecular tools, fragment the starch into simple sugars and transform the proteins into amino acids.
+Enzymes, true molecular tools, break down starch into simple sugars and transform proteins into amino acids.
 This step profoundly modifies the internal structure of the grain, preparing it to release its sugars during brewing.
-Controlling humidity and temperature during this phase is crucial: too much humidity would promote the development of mold, not enough would limit enzymatic activity.
+Controlling humidity and temperature during this phase is crucial: too much humidity would encourage mold growth, while too little would limit enzyme activity.

 Stirling , a gluten-free Pale Ale , perfectly illustrates the importance of this precision.
-Its blend of Pale Ale and Caramünch malts creates a balance between biscuit notes and touches of caramel, enhanced by the citrus fruits of the hops.
-This beer demonstrates how the careful selection of malts allows for a complex taste profile while remaining accessible, even for gluten-free beer lovers.
+Its blend of Pale Ale and Caramünch malts creates a balance between biscuity notes and hints of caramel, enhanced by the citrus notes of the hops.
+This beer demonstrates how careful malt selection allows for a complex flavor profile while remaining accessible, even for gluten-free beer lovers.

 Kilning: the art of controlled cooking

-Below 85°C, we preserve the enzymatic activity for clear malts, essential for the production of light and refreshing beers.
+Below 85°C, enzyme activity is preserved for clear malts, essential for the production of light and refreshing beers.
 Zepp , our Craft Lager, takes advantage of this delicacy: its Pilsener and Carapils malts create a subtle and balanced base, allowing the expression of floral notes reminiscent of a spring bouquet.
-Similarly, Moonshine , our white, uses these clear malts to develop a silky texture and thirst-quenching freshness.
+Similarly, Moonshine , our white beer, uses these clear malts to develop a silky texture and thirst-quenching freshness.

 Between 85°C and 100°C , bread and biscuit notes develop , thanks to Maillard reactions.
-These complex reactions between amino acids and sugars create hundreds of different aromatic compounds, each contributing to the rich taste of the malt.
-The exact duration and temperature determine the intensity of these aromas, allowing maltsters to create precise profiles for each type of malt.
+These complex reactions between amino acids and sugars create hundreds of different aromatic compounds, each contributing to the richness of the malt's flavor.
+The exact time and temperature determine the intensity of these aromas, allowing maltsters to create precise profiles for each type of malt.

 Above 100°C, caramelization comes into play.
 This process transforms simple sugars into more complex compounds, developing aromas ranging from light caramel to intense toffee.
 Higher temperatures, up to 230°C, produce heavily roasted malts with intense aromas of coffee and dark chocolate.
 These malts are particularly important in dark beers such as stouts and porters.